gravitational/webapps/packages/teleterm/README.md

 For the most part, the device that's doing the signing & notarizing needs to have access to an Apple Developer ID (certificate + private key). electron-builder should automatically discover it if Keychain is unlocked.
-The `CSC_NAME` env var can be additionally provided to point electron-builder towards the specific Dev ID we want to use if multiple are available. `CSC_NAME` can either be SHA-1 of the cert or its name.
+The `CSC_NAME` env var can be additionally provided to point electron-builder towards the specific developer ID certificate/key we want to use, if multiple are available.
+`CSC_NAME` can either be SHA-1 of the certificate or its name.

 On top of that, you must provide the credentials to the account associated with the Apple Dev ID through the `APPLE_USERNAME` & `APPLE_PASSWORD` env vars.